-- Ongoing training is provided to all staff members regarding early detection of risk factors leading to violent behavior or other at-risk behavior. - A Code of Conduct distributed to each student and staff member address specific consequences relative to violent or risky behavior. - A written reporting system allows staff to report and document violent and at risk behavior. - Students are encouraged to report at risk behavior to a staff member including but not limited to the Building Administrator and the School Resource Officer. - An anonymous reporting system included with the yearly Student/Parent Handbook enables students or parents to anonymously report potential violent or other at risk behavior. - School counselors and the school nurse are closely involved with the Crisis Team to bring at risk behavior or potential indicators of violent behavior to the attention of Crisis Team members. - The CSE (Committee on Special Education) Team monitors students in the Special Education Program. - The Section 504 Officer is responsible for students with Section 504 plans. - Student Assistance Program headed by a counselor from Onondaga Mental Health assists students. - Character Education Team chaired by a counselor from Onondaga Mental Health assists students. - C.A.R.E.
-Team assists with the identification of at risk students. - Pupil Study Team staff by a counselor, an administrative staff member and the school nurse, identifies at risk students. - Response Intervention Program - Security Audit by the New York State Police
+- Ongoing training is provided to all staff members regarding early detection of risk factors leading to violent behavior or other at-risk behavior. - A Code of Conduct distributed to each student and staff member address specific consequences relative to violent or risky behavior. - A written reporting system allows staff to report and document violent and at risk behavior. - Students are encouraged to report at risk behavior to a staff member including but not limited to the Building Administrator and the School Resource Officer. - An anonymous reporting system included with the yearly Student/Parent Handbook enables students or parents to anonymously report potential violent or other at risk behavior. - School counselors and the school nurse are closely involved with the Crisis Team to bring at risk behavior or potential indicators of violent behavior to the attention of Crisis Team members. - The CSE (Committee on Special Education) Team monitors students in the Special Education Program. - The Section 504 Officer is responsible for students with Section 504 plans. - Pupil Study Team staff by a counselor, an administrative staff member and the school nurse, identifies at risk students. - Response Intervention Program - Security Audit by Armoured One